intkids/sim/README.md

 Sim
 ======

-Sim,a library of one function and some classes to simplify our PHP development.

 Sim，means simple and simplify, simple code simplify our PHP development.
 Including one function library and a series of class libraries.